LEADING OFF: Acuna's instant pop, Astros skid, Paxton struck

 SKIDDING

 Minus MVP Jose Altuve, the AL West-leading Astros are struggling.
-They've matched a season high with five straight losses and have dropped nine in a row at home.
+They've matched a season high with five straight losses, have dropped nine in a row at home, and their lead in the AL West is down to just a game over surging Oakland.
 Houston will try to reverse the slides when Gerrit Cole (10-5, 2.75 ERA) starts vs. Colorado lefty Tyler Anderson (6-4, 3.94) at Minute Maid Park.

 THAT HURTS